 To ensure that all students have health insurance coverage, including basic sickness and accident insurance, the College has instituted a mandatory health insurance requirement for all full-time undergraduate students.
 Students are automatically enrolled in and billed for the College’s provided plan through Anthem Blue Cross.

-PLEASE NOTE: The waiver opportunity will shut down on September 10, 2015 .
-If you have NOT completed the waiver by September 10th, you will be insured for the FULL academic year with no other chance to waive.
+PLEASE NOTE: The waiver opportunity will shut down on August 15, 2016.
+If you have NOT completed the waiver by August 15th, you will be insured for the FULL academic year with no other chance to waive.
 Once a student is enrolled, there are NO premium refunds.
-The cost of the annual medical insurance policy is estimated at $2,004 ($1,002 each term).
-This charge is subject to change.
-The entire amount of $2,004 will be billed to your student account.
-A charge of $1,002 will be on your fall bill and a charge of $1,002 will be on your spring bill.
+The cost of the annual medical insurance policy is estimated at $2,530 ($1,265 each term).
+The entire amount of $2,530 will be billed to your student account.
+A charge of $1,265 will be on your fall bill and a charge of $1,265 will be on your spring bill.
 No refunds will be made after the closure of the waiver process.
 If you withdraw, file a leave of absence, or cease attending classes without having waived the insurance by the deadline, the insurance coverage will continue to the end of the semester regardless of whether you are enrolled in classes and you will be liable for the insurance fee.

 ATTENTION: International students and U.S. citizens whose primary residence is abroad will NOT be able to waive the school insurance.
 Mandatory enrollment is required if your permanent address is abroad.
-Graduate and professional students are not eligible for the plan unless they are international students.
-All international students (graduate and/or undergraduate) and U.S. citizens whose primary residence is abroad are REQUIRED to enroll in the College sponsored plan and should visit the Center for International Programs for additional information.
+Graduate and professional students are NOT eligible for the insurance plan unless they are international students.
+All international students (graduate and/or undergraduate) and U.S. citizens whose primary residence is abroad are REQUIRED to enroll in the College sponsored plan and should visit the Center for International Programs for additional information at (925) 631-4245.

 An additional course fee will be assessed if attempted credits go above 5.0 course credits in the fall or spring semester(s) and/or 1.0 course in Jan term.
 For more information regarding the additional course fee or tuition billing, please visit or call the Business Office at (925) 631-4209.

-All study abroad students attending non-SMC programs will not receive a bill from SMC for the study abroad term.
+All study abroad students attending non-SMC programs will not receive a tuition bill from SMC for the study abroad term.
 Payment must be sent directly to the host institution.
 A consortium agreement must be completed with the Financial Aid Office for those receiving aid through SMC.
 Please contact the Financial Aid office directly at (925) 631-4370.
-Please also contact the Center for International Programs at (925) 631-4352 for additional information related to study abroad programs, financial aid, insurance coverage, etc.
+Please also contact the Center for International Programs at (925) 631-4245 for additional information related to study abroad programs, financial aid, insurance coverage, and related application fees.

-All new students are charged a one time, non-refundable $250 Orientation Fee, which is applied directly to their student account.
+All new undergraduate students are charged a one time, non-refundable $250 Orientation Fee, which is applied directly to their student account.
 The fee covers all costs associated with orientation including materials, meals, and staffing.
-Refunds are not granted for students who choose not to attend Orientation.
-Orientation Fee waivers are only granted for uncontrollable, unforeseen and non recurring reasons such as a medical emergency (as verified by a physician) or a death in the family (verified by copy of death certificate).
-All waiver requests must be made in writing, to the Director of New Student and Family Programs within 10 days of the scheduled program attendance date.
+Refunds are not granted for students who choose not to attend the orientation sessions as the orientation is a fundamental aspect of Saint Mary's College.
+Orientation Fee waivers are only granted for uncontrollable, unforeseen, and non recurring reasons such as a medical emergency (as verified by a physician) or a death in the family (verified by copy of death certificate).
+All waiver requests must be made in writing, to the Director of New Student and Family Programs within 10 days of the scheduled program attendance date, [email protected] (925) 631-4647.
 No refunds are provided if a student chooses to not attend Saint Mary’s after paying the fee.

 Student Identification Card